berndmichaely/diascope/README.md

 ![Screenshot 2](doc/screenshots/Screenshot_02.png "Screenshot 2")

+### Full Screen Mode

-In single image layer mode, you can use a double click to enter fullscreen mode.
-In multi layer mode, use Shift+DoubleClick.
+In single image layer mode, you can use a double click on the image area to enter full screen mode.
+In multi layer mode, you can use Shift+DoubleClick.
+(In both cases, you can also use the menu, toolbar button or image area context menu.)

+Configuration like showing/hiding toolbar/thumbnail/dividers is kept and remembered for window and full screen modes separately.

+### Multi Layer Mode

+  * Use the **+** button to add layers.
+  * Single-Click a layer to select it.
+Ctrl-Single-Click to select several layers.
+  * Use the **-** button to remove the selected layers.
+  * Image navigation sets the image in a single selected layer only.
+  * Use context menu functions to select all/no layers or invert selection.

+#### Dividers

+  * To move the dividers, drag the split center with the mouse.
+  * Drag a divider with the mouse to rotate the dividers.
+  * Ctrl-Drag a divider with the mouse to rotate a single divider only.
+  * Shift-Drag a divider with the mouse to fold dividers.
+  * Shift+Ctrl-Drag a divider with the mouse: reserved – currently resets the dividers to the initial state of the current mouse drag cycle.